 The piles were all reinforced to the full depth with pre-fabricated steel cages with the exception of the TBM chamber’s headwall.
 Here, the site team adopted an innovative solution using glass fibre reinforced polymer bar to provide a ‘soft-eye’ for the TBM to bore through.
 Whilst this approach is commonly used in diaphragm wand rotary bored piling, it is not a solution that is frequently used in CFA piling.

 Bachy Soletanche’s designers worked closely with the project engineers and cage manufacturer to deliver a suitable installation method.

-The location of the site provided the team with a number of challenges which needed to be overcome.
+The location of the site for the Shieldhall Tunnel provided the team with a number of challenges which needed to be overcome.
 The scheme was the width of the road and therefore the sequencing and logistical planning became critical.
 The piling platform was installed just ahead of the piling works and delivering materials to site required accurate programme planning.
 Daily meetings with the client and the supply chain ensured the safe and successful delivery of the works.